dankelley/sextant/README.md

 moment until the weight stops swinging, and then press your finger on it, just past the scale.
 Then, holding your finger there, read the angle on the scale.
 This is the angle between your eye and the object sighted, with respect to the horizontal.
-Positive angles mean that your object is below the horizon, and negative angles mean it’s above the horizon.

 For example, you can find the height of a tree on flat ground, by pacing off a distance from it’s trunk, and then finding the angle.
 The height